• Skip to primary navigation

 Notes

-If you don't have a cast iron skillet, bake cobbler in an 11x7 inch glass baking dish.
+• If you don't have a cast iron skillet, bake cobbler in an 11x7 inch glass baking dish or a 9" round pie dish.

 Did you make this recipe?